CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ### Data types

 The data structures available in Python are lists, tuples and dictionaries.
-Lists are like one-dimensional arrays and we can also have lists of other lists or lists of tuples.
+Lists are similar to one-dimensional arrays, and we can also have lists of other lists or lists of tuples.
 Tuples are **immutable** one-dimensional arrays.
-There are abundant methods that can be applied to lists (methods follow the list name).
+There are abundant methods that can be applied to lists (methods follow the list' name).

 ```
 >>> sampleList = [1,2,3,4,5,6,7,8]